saurabh-hirani/saurabh-hirani.github.io/_posts/2017-08-02-terraform-makefile.md

 That's it.
 Use Makefiles and avail the flexibility without documenting lenghty commands.

 ***Update***: Makefiles are useful and there are many people using it.
-Came across a very comprehensive [Terraform Makefile](https://github.com/pgporada/terraform-makefile/blob/master/Makefile) - check it out.
+Came across a very comprehensive [Terraform Makefile](https://github.com/pgporada/terraform-makefile/blob/master/Makefile) - do check it out.